Datasets the stage for amazing retail experiences.

 For La Redoute and L’Occitane, automation has allowed the retailers to bring their data together in a meaningful way that improves the customer experience.
-Using automation technology, L’Occitane has been able to coordinate every channel interaction to create one-to-one exchanges that resonate with customers.
-What’s more, with capabilities to now launch automated, relational campaigns based on segmented audiences, the beauty retailer has seen a 40-percent increase in revenues and quadrupled conversion rates from personalized email campaigns.
-La Redoute has also noted that being able to classify and personalize content so that the repurposing process can be automated has helped improve productivity.
+Using automation technology, L’Occitane has been able to co-ordinate every channel interaction to create one-to-one exchanges that resonate with customers.
+What’s more, with capabilities to now launch automated, relational campaigns based on segmented audiences, the beauty retailer has seen a 40-per cent increase in revenues and quadrupled conversion rates from personalised email campaigns.
+La Redoute has also noted that being able to classify and personalise content so that the re-purposing process can be automated has helped improve productivity.

 Dynamic content requires dynamic data.

-Another key component to delivering personalized customer experiences is the ability to create dynamic and engaging content.
-Here again, it’s the backstage data that helps drive deeper personalization.
+Another key component to delivering personalised customer experiences is the ability to create dynamic and engaging content.
+Here again, it’s the backstage data that helps drive deeper personalisation.

-Retailers that can assemble offers dynamically — whether it’s a variety of CTAs, promotional messages, or background images — can take personalization to another level.
+Retailers that can assemble offers dynamically — whether it’s a variety of CTAs, promotional messages or background images — can take personalisation to another level.
 And the experience can be even more powerful when retailers can do this across channels.
-A shopper who is in the kitchen section of a department store and receives a push notification on their mobile device for 20 percent off any kitchen supplies will be more emotionally motivated to purchase.
+A shopper who is in the kitchen section of a department store and receives a push notification on their mobile device for 20 per cent off any kitchen supplies will be more emotionally motivated to purchase.
 Likewise, online retailers can use real-time data to align the content customers see to their personal buying journey.

 Dynamic content creation can also help content be more shoppable.
 Appropriately tagged data and content behind the scenes allows consumers to view product details and buy buttons on specific products without having to search deep into category and product detail pages to find more information on a featured product.
 This makes the purchase process easier and more compelling.